 4. The collective word for a group of rhinos is a “crash” of rhinos.”

-6. With the consumption of large amounts of plants for nutrition, the rhino has got to get rid of the food in some way – this would be in the form of 23 kilograms of dung in a day!
+6. With the consumption of large amounts of plants for nutrition, the rhino has got to get rid of the food somehow – this would be in the form of 23 kilograms of dung in a day!
 Did you know that each rhino’s smell is unique and can identify its owner?
-For example, the dung of a young rhino smells different than that of an adult, and a male’s poop smells different to a female’s.
-Rhinos actually communicate by using these piles of dung to leave “messages” for other rhinos.
+For example, a young rhino’s dung smells different from that of an adult, and a male’s poop smells different from a female’s.
+Rhinos communicate by using these piles of dung to leave “messages” for other rhinos.
 This is one way of marking their territory.

-7. The difference between the white rhino and the black rhino does not emerge from their colour.
-The white rhino came from the word “wyd” in Afrikaans which means “wide” and describes its mouth.
+7. The difference between the white rhino and the black rhino does not emerge from their color.
+The white rhino came from the word “weed” in Afrikaans, which means “wide” and describes its mouth.
 The English settlers in South Africa misinterpreted wyd for the word white and hence the white rhino.
-The black rhino got its name from the dark wet mud in its wallows that made it look black in colour.
-But both the black and the white rhinoceros are actually grey in colour.
+The black rhino got its name from the dark wet mud in its wallows that made it look black.
+But both the black and the white rhinoceros are grey.

 8. The black rhino is a browser and gets sustenance from eating trees and bushes.
-The white rhino with its wider mouth has a long flat upper lip that is designed to graze grass and prefers to walk with its enormous head and squared lips lowered to the ground.
+With its wider mouth, the white rhino has a long flat upper lip that is designed to graze grass and prefers to walk with its enormous head and squared lips lowered to the ground.

 9. Rhinos have a symbiotic relationship with oxpeckers – in Swahili, they are the “askari wa kifaru” – which means the rhino’s guard.
 The “askari” eats ticks and other insects that it finds on the rhino and creates a commotion when it feels any danger, alerting the rhino.

 10. Most wild rhino calves will never meet their fathers – after mating, the male and female rhinoceros typically separate and move on.
-Once the calf is born, it will spend a few years with its mother, but will never meet his father.
+Once the calf is born, it will spend a few years with its mother but never meet its father.

 12. Black rhinos prefer to eat at night or during dawn or dusk.
 When it is too hot, they take cover under the shade.”

-Each time we see rhinos in the wild we are enthralled.
-They aren’t always the easiest of wildlife to observe when they may be tucked away in dense areas of the bush.
+Each time we see rhinos in the wild, we are enthralled.
+They aren’t always the easiest of wildlife to observe when they may be tucked away in dense bush areas.

-While in the Masai Mara in Kenya in 2013 (returning in eight months) we weren’t able to get as close to rhinos as we have in Kruger National Park on several occasions since our arrival in South Africa in February.
+While in the Masai Mara in Kenya in 2013 (returning in eight months), we couldn’t get as close to rhinos as we have in Kruger National Park on several occasions since our arrival in South Africa in February.
 We feel very fortunate to have been “up close and personal” on several occasions and look forward to many more opportunities.